lagotto/lagotto/docs/datacite_index.md

 title: "Home"
 ---

-## Link Store
+## Event Data

-The DataCite Link Store collects citations and other references to DataCite content.
+The DataCite Event Data service collects citations and other references to DataCite content.
 Please contact DataCite staff for more information.